bsdeepthi/Melanoma-Detection/README.md

         accuracy: 0.9375 - loss: 0.1695 - val_accuracy: 0.9301 - val_loss: 0.2316
   With an Epoch of 40, Model fitment early stopped at 16.
         accuracy: 0.9119 - loss: 0.2387 - val_accuracy: 0.9227 - val_loss: 0.2320
--  Though the accuracy is high in Epoch as 25 and 40 on the training set, the performance on the test set is very less.
-Whereas the Epoch of 20 has less accuracy the prediction on the test data is 80% accurate.
+- The model os overfitted with the Epoch of 25 and 40 as the predictions on test dataset is not correct.
-- So the correct Epoch value is 20 for a model with 3 CNN layer with ann active function of RelU.
+- So the correct Epoch value is 20 for a model with 3 CNN layer with an active function of RelU.

 ## Technologies Used
 - library - version 1.0